AidanAlr/Stock-Analysis-Terminal-with-Pairs-Trading-Algorithm/README.md

 ## 📍 Overview
 This command line interface (CLI) application, developed to interact with the Alpaca API (stock brokerage), allows users to manage and view positions, execute trades, run analyses, backtest strategies, and implement a pairs trading strategy.
-This strategy involves identifying two suitable assets with highly correlated prices and using a rolling regression analysis to determine their pricing relationship.
-Subsequently, a trading signal is generated when the asset prices deviate from this relationship, allowing for strategic buying and shorting with the expectation that prices will revert to their usual spread.

 The code is organised in a modular format, with analysis and trading functions in separate directories.
 Executor files import functions and methods from these classes.